ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 #### `Ord`

 The `Chain` type also implements `Ord` for reorganizing chains.
-First chains are compared by their `partial_cummulative_work`.
+First chains are compared by their `partial_cumulative_work`.
 Ties are then broken by comparing `block::Hash`es of the tips of each chain.

 **Note**: Unlike `zcashd`, Zebra does not use block arrival times as a tie-breaker for the best tip.
 Since Zebra downloads blocks in parallel, download times are not guaranteed to be unique.
 Using the `block::Hash` provides a consistent tip order.
 (As a side-effect, the tip order is also consistent after a node restart, and between nodes.)